-- Brilliant Earth Group, Inc. will be a holding company and its principal asset will consist of LLC Interests it acquires directly from Brilliant Earth, LLC; - Brilliant Earth Group, Inc. will be the sole managing member of Brilliant Earth, LLC and will control the business and affairs of Brilliant Earth, LLC; - the Continuing Equity Owners (excluding Mainsail and our Founders) will own (1) LLC Interests of Brilliant Earth, LLC, representing approximately % of the economic interest in Brilliant Earth, LLC (or LLC Interests, representing approximately % of the economic interest in Brilliant Earth, LLC if the underwriters exercise in full their option to purchase additional shares of Class A common stock) and (2) shares of Class B common stock of Brilliant Earth Group, Inc., representing approximately % of the combined voting power of all of Brilliant Earth Group, Inc.'s common stock (or shares of Class B common stock of Brilliant Earth Group, Inc., representing approximately % if the underwriters exercise in full their option to purchase additional shares of Class A common stock);
+- Brilliant Earth Group, Inc. will be a holding company and its principal asset will consist of LLC Interests it acquires directly from Brilliant Earth, LLC; - Brilliant Earth Group, Inc. will be the sole managing member of Brilliant Earth, LLC and will control the business and affairs of Brilliant Earth, LLC; - Brilliant Earth Group, Inc. will own, directly or indirectly, approximately % of the economic interest in Brilliant Earth, LLC (or LLC Interests, representing approximately % of the economic interest in Brilliant Earth, LLC (or LLC Interests, representing where of the economic interest in Brilliant Earth, LLC if the underwriters exercise in full their option to purchase additional shares of Class A common stock); - the Continuing Equity Owners (excluding Mainsail and our Founders) will own (1) LLC Interests of Brilliant Earth, LLC, representing approximately % of the economic interest in Brilliant Earth, LLC (or % of the economic interest in Brilliant Earth, LLC if the underwriters exercise in full their option to purchase additional shares of Class A common stock) and (2) shares of Class B common stock of Brilliant Earth Group, Inc., representing approximately % of the combined voting power of all of Brilliant Earth Group, Inc.'s common stock (or

+Inc., representing approximately % if the underwriters exercise in full their option to purchase additional shares of Class A common stock);

-- Mainsail will own (1) LLC Interests of Brilliant Earth, LLC, representing approximately % of the economic interest in Brilliant Earth, LLC (or approximately % of the economic interest in Brilliant Earth, LLC if the underwriters exercise in full their option to purchase additional shares of Class A common stock) and (2) shares of Class B common stock of Brilliant Earth Group, Inc., representing approximately % of the combined voting power of all of Brilliant Earth Group, Inc.'s common stock (or approximately % if the underwriters exercise in full their option to purchase additional shares of Class A common stock); - our Founders will own (1) LLC Interests of Brilliant Earth, LLC, representing approximately % of the economic interest in Brilliant Earth, LLC (or approximately % of the economic interest in Brilliant Earth, LLC if the underwriters exercise in full their option to purchase additional shares of Class A common stock) and (2) shares of Class C common stock of Brilliant Earth Group, Inc., representing approximately % of the combined voting power of all of Brilliant Earth Group, Inc.'s common stock (or approximately % if the underwriters exercise in full their option to purchase additional shares of Class A common stock); - the purchasers in this offering will own (1) shares of Class A common stock of Brilliant Earth Group, Inc. (or shares of Class A common stock of Brilliant Earth Group, Inc. if the underwriters exercise in full their option to purchase additional shares of Class A common stock), representing approximately % of the combined voting power of all of Brilliant Earth Group, Inc.'s common stock and approximately % of the economic interest in Brilliant Earth Group, Inc. (or approximately % of the combined voting power and approximately % of the economic interest if the underwriters exercise in full their option to purchase additional shares of Class A common stock), and (2) through Brilliant Earth Group, Inc.'s ownership of LLC Interests, indirectly will hold approximately % of the economic interest in Brilliant Earth, LLC (or approximately % of the economic interest in Brilliant Earth, LLC if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
+Mainsail will own (1) LLC Interests of Brilliant Earth, LLC, representing approximately % of the economic interest in Brilliant Earth, LLC (or approximately % of the economic interest in Brilliant Earth, LLC if the underwriters exercise in full their option to purchase additional shares of Class A common stock) and (2) shares of Class B common stock of Brilliant Earth Group, Inc., representing approximately % of the combined voting power of all of Brilliant Earth Group, Inc.'s common stock (or approximately % if the underwriters exercise in full their option to purchase additional shares of Class A common stock);

+our Founders will own (1) LLC Interests of Brilliant Earth, LLC, representing approximately % of the economic interest in Brilliant Earth, LLC (or approximately % of the economic interest in Brilliant Earth, LLC (if the underwriters exercise in full their option to purchase additional shares of Class A common stock) and (2) shares of Class C common stock of Brilliant Earth Group, Inc., representing approximately % of the combined voting power of all of Brilliant Earth Group, Inc.'s common stock (or approximately % of the underwriters exercise in full their option to purchase additional shares of Class A common stock);

+the purchasers in this offering will own (1) shares of Class A common stock of Brilliant Earth Group, Inc. (or shares of Class A common stock of Brilliant Earth Group, Inc. if the underwriters exercise in full their option to purchase additional shares of Class A common stock), representing approximately % of the combined voting power of all of Brilliant Earth Group, Inc.'s common stock and approximately % of the economic interest in Brilliant Earth Group, Inc. (or approximately % of the combined voting power and approximately % of the economic interest if the underwriters exercise in full their option to purchase additional shares of Class A common stock), and (2) through Brilliant Earth Group, Inc.'s ownership of LLC Interests, indirectly will hold approximately % of the economic interest in Brilliant Earth, LLC (or approximately % of the economic interest in Brilliant Earth, LLC if the underwriters exercise in full their option to purchase additional shares of Class A common stock).